nodejs/docs/GOVERNANCE.md

 member or the moderator can add the item to the agenda by adding the `wg-agenda` tag to the issue themselves.

-The moderator is responsible for summarizing the discussion of each genda item and send it as a pull request after the meeting.
+The moderator is responsible for summarizing the discussion of each agenda item and send it as a pull request after the meeting.

 ### Consensus Seeking Process